CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * Export non-sensitive results.

-You can browse through the main topics of the manual using the navigation bar on the left side of this page or the search function.
+You can browse the main topics of this section using the navigation bar on the right side of this page or the search function.

 ### Key features